 Related: Costs of Health Care in the USA

 Understanding Outpatient Care

-Outpatient care is any kind of care or treatment program that takes place without a formal inpatient admission.
+Outpatient care is any kind of care or treatment program that takes place without formal inpatient admission.
 It can also be the care you receive after successfully completing an inpatient admission.
-Examples of outpatient care include day surgeries, many mental health programs, medical situations that require follow up care, and consultations with specialists.
+Examples of outpatient care include day surgeries, many mental health programs, medical situations that require follow-up care, and consultations with specialists.